Plug-in hybrid: Fuel efficiency and petroleum displacement

-Plug-in hybrids have the potential to be even more efficient than conventional hybrids because a more limited use of the PHEV's internal combustion engine may allow the engine to be used at closer to its maximum efficiency.
+Plug-in hybrids have the potential to be even more efficient than conventional hybrids because their internal combustion engine is used less often, allowing it to operate closer to its maximum efficiency.
 While a Toyota Prius is likely to convert fuel to motive energy on average at about 30% efficiency (well below the engine's 38% peak efficiency), the engine of a PHEV with 70 km of electric range would be likely to operate far more often near its peak efficiency because the batteries can serve the modest power needs at times when the combustion engine would be forced to run well below its peak efficiency.
 The actual efficiency achieved depends on losses from electricity generation, inversion, battery charging/discharging, the motor controller and motor itself, the way a vehicle is used (its duty cycle), and the opportunities to recharge by connecting to the electrical grid.

 Each kilowatt hour of battery capacity in use will displace up to 50 USgal of petroleum fuels per year (gasoline or diesel).
 Also, electricity is multi-sourced and, as a result, it gives the greatest degree of energy resilience.

 The actual fuel economy for PHEVs depends on their powertrain's operating modes, the all-electric range, and the amount of driving between charges.
-If no gasoline is used the miles per gallon gasoline equivalent (MPG-e) depends only on the efficiency of the electric system.
+If no gasoline is used, the miles per gallon gasoline equivalent (MPG-e) depends only on the efficiency of the electric system.
 The first mass production PHEV available in the U.S. market, the 2011 Chevrolet Volt, with an EPA rated all-electric range of 35 mi and an additional gasoline-only extended range of 344 mi, has an EPA combined city/highway fuel economy of 93 MPG-e in all-electric mode, and 37 mpgus in gasoline-only mode, for an overall combined gas-electric fuel economy rating of 60 mpgus equivalent (MPG-e).
 The EPA also included in the Volt's fuel economy label a table showing fuel economy and electricity consumed for five different scenarios: 30, 45, 60 and 75 mi driven between a full charge, and a never charge scenario.
 According to this table the fuel economy goes up to 168 mpgus equivalent (MPG-e) with 45 mi driven between full charges.